Atlas CMS

 • Check success first — don't parse data before confirming the request succeeded.

 • On 401 — verify the X-API-Key header is present and correct.
-Rotate the key from the dashboard if you believe it has been compromised.
+For management endpoints, ensure you're using an atlas_mgmt_ key (not atlas_live_).

-• On 403 — the key exists but lacks access to this content type.
-Check the key's scope in the dashboard (Settings → API Keys).
+• On 403 — the key exists but lacks the required scope.
+Check the key's scopes in the dashboard (Settings → API Keys).
+Management keys need content:write, content:publish, or media:write.

 • Log the traceId from error responses to speed up debugging and support requests.